-All Face to face lab sessions are announced at the beginning of the semester.
+All Face to face lab sessions are announced at the beginning of the semester (See course schedule for dates.).
 Face to face lab sessions are an important part of this course, they will provide an opportunity to clarify issues, provide demonstrations, provide interaction with your classmates and instructor and enhance the group's socialization and understanding of one's individual needs.
 Face to face labs will be your opportunity to obtain valuable skills, present projects, and perform at a higher level through demonstrating, observing and discussing your work with your peers and instructors.